-17. Where conditions of this consent require consultation with an identified party, the Applicant must: (a) consult with the relevant party prior to submitting the subject document;

-- (a) consult with the relevant party prior to submitting the subjective (b) provide details of the consultation undertaken including: - (i) the outcome of that consultation, matters resolved and unresolved; and - details of any disagreement remaining between the party consulted and the Applicant and how the Applicant has addressed the matters not resolved.
+- 17. Where conditions of this approval require consultation with an identified party, the Proponent must: - (a) consult with the relevant party prior to submitting the subject document for approval; and - (b) provide details of the consultation undertaken including; - (i) the outcome of that consultation, matters resolved and unresolved: and - (ii) details of any disagreement remaining between the party consulted and the Proponent and how the Proponent has addressed the matters not resolved.